mhBrice/thesis/article3/article3.md

 \anglais

-\revue{is in preparation for publication in Journal of Ecology}
+\revue{was submitted for publication in Journal of Ecology}

 \article{Northern range shifts of temperate tree saplings in Québec: the role of climate, stand composition, soils and disturbances on recruitment dynamics} \label{chap3}